PostgreSQL (10)

 Cancel or Kill by Process ID

-Try to cancel the pid first, more gracefully, or terminate it:
+Try to cancel the query first, otherwise terminate the backend:

 Tuning Autovacuum